Types of Stroke and Treatment

-Called a “mini stroke,” it’s caused by a serious temporary clot.
-This is a warning stroke and should be taken seriously.
+Called a mini-stroke, it’s caused by a serious temporary clot.
+This is a warning sign stroke and should be taken seriously.

 In most cases, a stroke is caused by a blood clot that blocks the flow of blood to the brain.
-In some instances, despite testing, the cause of a stroke cannot be determined.
-A stroke of unknown cause is called a “cryptogenic stroke.”
+In some instances, despite testing, the cause of a stroke can’t be determined.
+This is called a cryptogenic stroke.

 Brain Stem Stroke